Vanderbilt-VR-2025/HankIngram/README.md

 That perches in the soul -
 And sings the tune without the words -
 And never stops - at all -
-And sweetest - in the Gale - is heard -
+And sourest - in the Gale - is heard -